DCC-EX/dcc-ex.github.io/docs/ex-csb1/index.rst

 * In the UK from `Chesterfield Model Making & Miniature Electronics <https://chesterfield-models.co.uk/product/semify-dcc-ex-motor-shield/>`_
 * and other manufacturers licensed by DCC-EX.

 The EX-CSB1 Command Stations normally come with an OLED status display and a carrier base mount (sometimes called a "sled") or case depending on supplier.
 There are different options for the board such as with or without an additional EX-MotorShield8874 for two additional DCC/PWM DC outputs.
-Prices vary from around $105-$145 in the US, to approximately £ XXX -fnd in the UK, € XXX -fnd in Europe, and in Australia starting from $AU190 -fnd.
+Prices start from around $129-$149 in the US without and with a power supply, to approximately £98 in the UK, €115 in Europe, and in Australia starting from $AU190.
 Prices typically do not include tax and shipping.

 `Click here for ordering in quantity of if you wish to become a reseller <Ordering in Quantity or wishing to Resell>`_.